Things to Do in Jamaica in November

 Here at Villa Serenity, we’re all about making your Jamaican trip as enjoyable as possible.
 Today we’ll give you the best things to do in November, what to wear, and what you should do when visiting us this November.

 Why you should go to Jamaica in November

-Before we get into the nitty-gritty, we wanted to give you an overview of why you should definitely plan a November trip to Jamaica.
+Before getting into this, I wanted to give you an overview of why you should plan a November trip to Jamaica.

 - The Weather.
 Think of 80-degree days on the beach.

 - Fewer Crowds.
 No lines for you!
 The tourism rush doesn’t start until mid-December.

 - Save Some Money.
 Flights, accommodations, and activities are cheaper in November than in December to February.
 You can end up saving thousands.